A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 This is the path we recommend.
 Setup is one minute.
 The email runs forever after that.

-Magic Wishlist is free, includes back-in-stock alerts by default, and works with any Online Store 2.0 theme.
+Magic Wishlist is built for Shopify, includes restock alerts by default, and works with every Online Store 2.0 theme.
+Every feature is on the free plan, including all four recovery email types.

 Step 1: Install the app